maxnd/mxMarkEdit/README.md

 - the line spacing value (1.0 is the default);
 - the delay in days for the new deadlines (7 is the default);
 - the number of characters of a document beyond which it's loaded without formatting; it's calculated by the size of the file, not counting the characters, so it could be a bit inaccurate;
+- the separators added in the citations between the author(s) and the title;
+- the separators added in the citations between the title and the details;
+- the option to make the author(s) in small caps in the Pandoc output file;
 - the Pandoc options;
 - the path of the Pandoc executable;
 - the possible template (a file of Word, PowerPoint, Writer, etc.) to use as a reference;